Health risk. Are you prepared?

 • Make sure the person has understood the dangerous situation.

-• In case of aggressive behavior, give priority to protecting the physical safety of the person.
+• In case of aggressive behavior, prioritize protecting the person's physical safety.
 Use coercive intervention if this is the only possible solution.

-Assistance to people with disabilities in emergency situations requires some special precautions.
+Assistance to people with disabilities in emergencies requires special precautions.

-These recommendations are of interest and concern everyone, even if there are no disabled people living in our house: during an emergency, it may happen that you have to rescue not only your family, but also friends, colleagues, acquaintances, neighbors, schoolmates, people in need of help that you might meet by chance.
-It is good that everyone has at a minimum knowledge of the fundamentals of how to help people with disabilities.
+These recommendations are important for everyone to consider, even if there are no disabled individuals living in our household.
+In an emergency, you may need to rescue not only your family but also friends, colleagues, acquaintances, neighbors, classmates, or others in need of help whom you may encounter by chance.
+It's beneficial for everyone to have at least a basic understanding of how to assist people with disabilities.

 People with physical disabilities

-If the person can move independently using a wheelchair, make sure that the path is free from any architectural barriers.
+If the person can move independently using a wheelchair, ensure the path is free from architectural barriers.

-If there are obstacles, such as stairs or steps, help them to overcome them in this way: stand behind the wheelchair, hold the handles of the chair inclining it backwards about 45° and face the obstacle, keeping the inclined position until you reach a safe and flat place.
+If there are obstacles, such as stairs or steps, help them to overcome them in this way: stand behind the wheelchair, hold the handles of the chair, inclining it backward about 45° and face the obstacle, keeping the inclined position until you reach a safe and flat place.

-Remember to approach the obstacle always going backwards.
+Remember to approach the obstacle and always go backward.

 If you have to carry a person unable to cooperate, do not put traction on his/her joint structures because you may cause damage, but use the scapular girdle - shoulder joint complex - or the pelvic girdle - pelvis and hip joint complex - as gripping points.

-Assistance to people with disabilities in emergency situations requires some special precautions.
+Assistance to people with disabilities in emergencies requires special precautions.

-These recommendations are of interest and concern everyone, even if there are no disabled people living in our house: during an emergency, it may happen that you have to rescue not only your family, but also friends, colleagues, acquaintances, neighbors, schoolmates, people in need of help that you might meet by chance.
-It is good that everyone has at a minimum knowledge of the fundamentals of how to help people with disabilities.
+These recommendations are important for everyone to consider, even if there are no disabled individuals living in our household.
+In an emergency, you may need to rescue not only your family but also friends, colleagues, acquaintances, neighbors, classmates, or others in need of help whom you may encounter by chance.
+It's beneficial for everyone to have at least a basic understanding of how to assist people with disabilities.

 People with hearing disabilities

-• When speaking, keep your head still and place your face at eye level with the other person.
+• Keep your head still when speaking and place your face at eye level with the other person.

-• Speak clearly, if possible with correct pronunciation, using short sentences with a normal tone
+• Speak, if possible, with correct pronunciation, using short sentences with a normal tone.

 • People with hearing aids also have difficulty fully understanding speech, so follow the same precautions.